resolution-gmbh/wdio-xray-json-native-reporter/README.md

 };
 ```

-Xray and Jira specific information:
+### Xray and Jira specific information:

-The feature file names must match the following format to ensure the test ids match in the output match the ids in Jira.
+If you don't define a `test{,Set,Plan}Key`, the feature file names must match the following format to ensure the test ids match in the output match the ids in Jira.

 ```
 ABC-123.feature -> Maps to Jira test issue ABC-123
 ```

+If you do define one of these options, this is not a requirement.

 Xray and Jira specific options: